Roger E. Myers

-Roger Elgin Myers FRSA is an Australian/American concert violist and academic.
-He is Fellow of the Florence Thelma Hall Centennial Chair in Music and Professor of Viola at the University of Texas at Austin.
+Roger Elgin Myers FRSA (died February 24, 2024) was an Australian/American concert violist and academic.
+He was Fellow of the Florence Thelma Hall Centennial Chair in Music and Professor of Viola at the University of Texas at Austin.

-Myers has played in Carnegie Hall, the Kennedy Center, Disney Hall and the Sydney Opera House, and played with the London and New Zealand Symphony Orchestras among many others.
+Myers played in Carnegie Hall, the Kennedy Center, Disney Hall and the Sydney Opera House, and played with the London and New Zealand Symphony Orchestras.
 His released albums include Fantasy and Farewell and Viola Music of the Bach Family.
-He is a Fellow of the Royal Society of Arts, Guild of Musicians and Singers and Fraternity of Saint Cecilia.
+He was a Fellow of the Royal Society of Arts, Guild of Musicians and Singers and Fraternity of Saint Cecilia.

 Early life and education

 Myers was born and raised in Sydney, Australia.
 His father Hal, had a piano background and (while a political journalist) was also a periodic music critic for the Sydney Morning Herald newspaper.
 His mother Leone (née Stredwick) was an Australian concert pianist and exerted a large musical influence on him.

 Myers was educated at Sydney Grammar School and at the Sydney Conservatorium of Music.
 While at Sydney Grammar School, he was engaged professionally at the age of 12 to sing in three productions with Opera Australia as a boy soprano.

 Before leaving to study in the United States in 1987, Myers played with the Sydney Symphony Orchestra and his Sydney Conservatorium String Quartet was invited to become the international quartet in residence at Michigan State University.
 Later he studied under Donald McInnes at the University of Southern California gaining his Bachelors and master's degrees in Viola performance.